 - 1 cup heavy cream or whipping cream

 - 1-ish cup Irish whiskey (Jameson's is always good)

 - 1 teaspoon vanilla extract

 - 1 teaspoon cocoa powder

 The directions couldn't be easier; this is a quick recipe to whip up, too.
-Simply make a slurry or paste out of the cocoa powder and cream so that your cocoa doesn't get lumpy in the rest of the liquid, then add the rest of the ingredients.
+Simply make a slurry or paste out of the cocoa powder and heavy cream so that your cocoa doesn't get lumpy in the rest of the liquid, then add the rest of the ingredients.
 Whisk well until combined.
 Total time to drink goodness is about five minutes.

 You can also add other spices (some cinnamon or nutmeg could be lovely) or even other flavors like almond extract.
-Even the liquor is customizable.
+Even the liqueur is customizable.
 If you don't have Irish whiskey, try rum or bourbon.
 And if you run across some caramel condensed milk, well, you know what to do now.

 Yes, it keeps for about two months in an air-tight container in the refrigerator, but why wait to use it?
 Here is a lucky four-leaf clover of delicious recipes that make the most of this creamy treat.